saastechacademy/foundation/project-ideas/order-ledger/create-sales-order.md

 **Lists and Maps to organize data and call storeOrder**

 The `createSalesOrder` function prepares several lists and maps to organize data before it's used to create a sales order in HotWax Commerce.

+##**storeOrderCtx**

 These data objects are then stored in the `storeOrderCtx` map, which is passed as input to the `storeOrder` service.
 Here's a breakdown of the key data objects:

 1.  **Lists:**
     *   `orderItemShipGroupInfo`: Stores information about the shipping groups associated with the order, including the facility ID, shipping dates, carrier, and other details.